bashrc2/epicyon/specification/activitypub.md

     "published": "2039-10-15T12:45:45Z",
     "rejectReplies": False,
     "mediaType": "text/html",
+    "conversation": "3728447592750257207548",
     "content": "<p>Argh, yeah, sorry, I'll get it back to you tomorrow.</p>
                 <p>I was reviewing the section on register machines,
                 since it's been a while since I wrote one.</p>" }
 }
 ```

+Here the *conversation* field is any unique identifier grouping the posts within this thread together.
+Hence even if some posts within a chain of replies are subsequently deleted the overall thread can still be obtained.

 Alyssa is relieved, and likes Ben's post: